Serving Our Community

 Saint Frances Cabrini Council of Catholic Women

-The St. Frances Cabrini Council of Catholic Women meets on the first Tuesday of September, November, January, March, and May in Mary Queen of Peace Hall at 7:00 PM.
+The St. Frances Cabrini Council of Catholic Women holds their meeting s on select dates in the Mary Queen of Peace Hall at 7:00 PM.
 Meetings consist of various speakers, fellowship, business, and refreshments.
 We participate in numerous projects including the support of parish projects, providing educational supplies to Rwanda, and much more.
 St. Frances Cabrini is a member of the National Council of Catholic Women.
 To learn more about the SFC CCW download the booklet here.

 National Council of Catholic Women Mission Statement